tumelo-maja/pizza_order_cli/README.md

   - Navigate to Buildpacks and add buildpacks for Python and NodeJS (may need to click save each time you add a buildback.
 NB: they must be added in this specific order).
   - Go to the 'Deploy' tab, select GitHub as the delployment method
   - Click 'Connect to GitHub' and oathorize Heroku to access the GitHub account repositories
-  - Search for the repository in the search bar besides 'Connect to GitHub' (https://github.com/tumelo-maja/pizza_order_cli), select the repo and click 'connect'
+  - Search for the repository in the search bar besides 'Connect to GitHub' ('pizza_order_cli'), select the repo and click 'connect'
   - Navigate to 'Automatic deploys', click 'Enable Automatic Deploys' to rebuild the app on every pushed GitHub commits
   - Click 'Deploy Branch' to deploy, the app is now live.
   - The app is now live and can be accessed by clicking 'Open app' in the app's directory.